(646) 760-6627

 You Have IBS: What Does This Really Mean?

-Irritable Bowel Syndrome is a diagnosis that is made based on symptoms—gas, bloating, change in frequency of stool, abdominal pain—that are present over a period of time.
-But the diagnosis doesn’t tell us anything about cause.
+Irritable Bowel Syndrome is a diagnosis that is made based on symptoms, including gas, bloating, a change in frequency of stool, and abdominal pain, that are present over a period of time.
+But the diagnosis doesn’t tell us anything about the cause.
 I can’t tell you the number of patients who come to me, in total frustration, saying that their gastroenterologist told them they have IBS with the recommendation to take a probiotic, stop stressing out and their symptoms (diarrhea, constipation, gas, bloating, pain) should go away at some point.
 Does that typically happen?
 Nope.
-Obviously there’s more to the story on IBS, which affects 20% of all Americans and is the most common gastroenterological diagnosis.
+Obviously, there’s more to the story on IBS, which affects 20% of all Americans and is the most common gastroenterological diagnosis.

 Typically the IBS diagnosis is given when testing is inconclusive and digestive symptoms persist without doctors being able to find a cause.
 But, as naturopaths, we dig and dig until we get to a cause.
 Because there is ALWAYS a cause.